-After detailed history regarding chronic disease systems, proper clinical examination of the whole body is carried out to look for signs related to malignancy, especially lymph nodes, next laboratory investigation, and radiological investigations are done.
+After a detailed history regarding chronic disease systems, proper clinical examination of the whole body is carried out to look for signs related to malignancy, especially lymph nodes, next laboratory investigation, and radiology investigations are done.

 Usually, lung cancer is diagnosed at a later stage, which makes it difficult to treat when cancer has already metastasized to other organ systems.
 The advanced stage of lung carcinoma has a poor prognosis and a poor five years survival rate.

 Early Detection and screening